Vyral/base-template/_posts/2020-11-23-this-normandy-tudor-is-the-fleur-de-lis-of-tucson.md

 5:01 — The secluded patio area replete with pool, hot tub, and rock waterfall&nbsp;

-6:02 — The owner’s suite bathroom that offers a sitting area, gas fireplace, and soaking tub
+6:02 — The owner’s suite bathroom offers a sitting area, gas fireplace, and soaking tub

 6:50 — The stunning courtyard patio and outdoor kitchen&nbsp;

 7:24 — Wrapping up today’s tour with magnificent city views

+If you ever have any questions about real estate, please reach out via phone or email.
+We would love to help you.